hicksjduk/channel/README.md

 ```

 **Note** that this implementation of the select differs from Go in how it behaves when all the selected
 channels are closed.
-In these circumstances, Go executes the handler for one of the cases, and which handler
+In these circumstances, Go executes the handler for one of the cases, and which
-to execute is apparently chosen at random.
-The Java implementation executes no handler at all, not even the
+handler to execute is apparently chosen at random.
+The Java implementation executes no handler at all,
-default handler if one is specified, and the `run()` method returns a boolean result - `true` if any case
+not even the default handler if one is specified, and the `run()` method returns a boolean result -
+`true` if any case
-handler or the default handler was run, and `false` if none was run because all the channels are closed.
+handler or the default handler was run, and `false` if none was run because all the channels are
+closed.

 The execution of a random case handler in Go is useful only in allowing the code to detect the case where
 all the channels are closed, since those are the only circumstances in which a handler is executed with
 no value available (`ok` set to false in the example above).
 However, since the choice of handler is non-deterministic, all handlers must cater
 for that possibility.
-I think it is arguable that the Java implementation presented here is an improvement
+I think it is arguable that the Java implementation presented here is an
+improvement,
 as it separates the closure concern from the processing of values.